It's the last day for these savings

 Internships and Co-Op Programs

 Internships and co-op programs often offer exposure to various aspects of engineering projects, including design, testing, and maintenance.
-Working alongside experienced professionals, interns can learn about industry standards, best practices, and the latest technologies used in reliability engineering.
+Working alongside experienced professionals, interns can learn about industry standards, best practices, and the latest technologies used in engineering.
 This early exposure aids build foundational skills and understanding of the field, making it easier to transition into full-time roles after graduation.

 Entry-Level Positions